-With boat numbers in London already very high and increasing, we’d like to hear from you on what approach you think we should take for managing boat numbers in very busy areas, and how you could help.
+With boat numbers in London already very high and increasing, we’ve been finding out what approach you think we should take for managing boat numbers in very busy areas, and how you can help.

 Our waterways in London are popular with boaters and towpath users alike.
 As a space for all to enjoy, it's important that this growing demand is managed, especially on the increasingly busy waterspace.
 Without additional measures to manage the areas of highest demand, it's likely that the ever-growing number of boats will impact on everyone’s enjoyment of the waterways.

 Over the past decade we've seen the number of boats using the London waterways more than double* and this trend is continuing.
 The growth has been driven by boats that do not have a permanent mooring (often called ‘continuous cruisers’), with many of these boats being primary residences.